+Land Use/Planning

-Land Use/Planning Potentially Significant Impact Not Identified No Impact/ No Change to Downtown in Plan PEIR Downtown Downtown Determination Plan PEIR Plan PEIR Impact Area: Land Use/Planning Would the Project: b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general Less Than plan, specific plan, local coastal Significant program, or zoning ordinance) adopted a) Would the project conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect?
+Downtown Plan PEIR Determination Potentially Significant Impact Not Identified in Downtown Plan PEIR No Impact/ No Change to Downtown Plan PEIR Impact Area: Land Use/Planning Would the Project: b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect?
+Less Than Significant • a) Would the project conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect?